GlaiChen/os-hw3/README.md

 For this "movement", need to apply one of the exit conditions, which can be varry
 2. When the OS runs out of memory it resorts to swapping pages to storage.
 Considering a system with QEMU/KVM hypervisor running several guests:
 <br/>
    a.
-If the guest runs out of memory and starts swapping <br/>
+If the guest runs out of memory and starts swapping, the guest would like to call the disk.
+In that case, the hypervisor will receive that call, execute it and receive the answer.
+When it will be received, the hypervisor will move it back to the guest and the memory would be swaped. <br/>
    **To be Continued...**<br/>
    b.
 When the host runs out of they memory, and swaps out pages that are used by the hypervisor, <br/>
    **To be Continued...**<br/>